Organs of the body | Their Locations and Internal Functions

 Organs of digestion labeled diagram

-Here, the food is chewed, moistened, and sent to the stomach through the esophagus.
+Besides, the tongue helps chew and moisten the food before being sent to the stomach through the esophagus.

 The esophagus

-This is the organ that has a tube-like structure and connects the mouth and stomach.
+This hollow organ has a tube-like structure connecting the mouth and stomach.

-In the digestive system, it helps the passage of food from the mouth to the stomach.
+It helps in the passage of food from the mouth to the stomach.

 Stomach

-It is one of the largest internal organs having a sack-like structure.
+It is one of the largest internal organs with a sack-like structure.

-It is located in the belly portion of the body, tilted towards the left of the axis.
+It is located in the belly portion and tilted towards the left of the central axis.

-In an adult, it has a capacity is up to 2.5 liters.
+In an adult, it has a capacity of up to 2.5 liters to hold the food before it passes into the intestine.

-It has foldings called rugae which expand to accommodate more food.
+The wall has foldings called rugae, which expand to accommodate more food.

 Small intestine